ibm-cloud-docs/event-notifications/en-release-notes.md

 {: #event-notifications-Jan1024}
 {: release-note}

-Support for Opt Out cabality in the custom email subscription : Event Notifications offers users a versatile option to deviate from the conventional subscription process by introducing an opt-out capability, see [Custom Email Subscription Opt Out](/docs/event-notifications?topic=event-notifications-en-destinations-custom-domain-opt-out).
+Support for Custom Domain Email Opt-out functionality : Event Notifications offers users a versatile option to deviate from the conventional subscription process by introducing an opt-out capability, see [Custom Domain Email Opt-out functionality](/docs/event-notifications?topic=event-notifications-en-destinations-custom-domain-opt-out).

 ## 29 Nov 2023
 {: #event-notifications-Nov2923}